AhmadAgeel/highly-rated-macros/README.md

 Null Hypothesis: Our model is fair.
 Its R^2 is roughly the same for long (>90 mins) and short(<=90 mins) recipes, and any differences are due to random chance.

 Alternative Hypothesis: Our model is unfair. it performs better for shorter recipes

+Test statistic: difference in means

+Significance level: 0.05

+The p-value was 0.003 < 0.05  so we reject the null in favor of the alternative